Sylvan Goldman

-Sylvan Nathan Goldman (November 15, 1898 - November 25, 1984) was an American businessman and inventor of the shopping cart.
+Sylvan Nathan Goldman (November 15, 1898 - November 25, 1984) was an American businessman and inventor of the modern shopping cart.
 His design had a pair of large wire baskets connected by tubular metal arms with four wheels.

 Early life

-Goldman was born Sylvan Nathan Goldman to a Jewish family, the son of Hortense (born Dreyfus) and Michael Goldman, in Ardmore, Oklahoma.
+Goldman was born Sylvan Nathan Goldman to a Jewish family, the son of Hortense (born Dreyfus) and Michael Goldman, in Ardmore, Indian Territory.
 His mother had emigrated from Scharrachbergheim in Alsace-Lorraine (today France) and his father from Latvia.
 He had one older brother, Alfred.
 His father worked at various dry goods stores owned by his wife's family, one of which was located in Indian territory where Sylvan was born.
 Sylvan was raised in the Jewish faith and was bar mitzvahed.
 Sylvan learned the retail trade from his father and his mother's uncles.

 Goldman served in World War I as a food requisitionist in France.
 His brother served in the US Army but was discharged for health reasons.
 Goldman was not educated past the eighth grade.